prabakaranauc/MATLAB_ML/Fuel Economy Prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0- see the [LICENSE](LICENSE) file for details.

----

-By organizing the MATLAB script into sections and providing clear explanations in the README.md file, users can easily understand and utilize the fuel economy prediction analysis.